Persistent Local Systems: Stability

 \end{thm}

 Note that $f$ and $g$ need not be constructible with respect to the same stratification and therefore $\bisheaf{F}_\ast$ and $\bisheaf{G}_\ast$ may not be constructible with respect to the same stratification.
-Recall $\Sigma : M \to M$ is the dilation map and $\Bisheaf(M)$ is the category of all constructible bisheaves over $M$.
+Recall $\Sigma : M \to M$ is the dilation map with respect to some triangulation of $M$ and $\Bisheaf(M)$ is the category of all constructible bisheaves over $M$.